Company Culture: How to achieve better results and build trust within your team

 In this article, I want to give you a closer glimpse into how we execute each of these strategic directions.
 Additionally, I will explain what value it can bring to our customers and employees.

 Why share this information?
 At Predica, we value transparency and also hope this will help other entrepreneurs to learn.
 It might help you plan your moves in the future, based on our experience.

 We are a consulting company and we live and breathe delivering projects for our customers.
 Our core consulting work requires being close to the customer.
 Very soon after the start of our company, the majority of our customers were from outside Poland.
 Things have been like that ever since.

 However, only in the last year did we start hiring and opening offices abroad.
 Having a base in one country as a company makes it much easier to run the business.
 On the other hand, we have far less impact with fewer customer “touch points” and being farther from the local markets.

 Now, we have made a deliberate, strategic move to build Predica as a global firm.
 We want to have the right people in the appropriate locations to transform our customers’ businesses with the relevant technology.

-We want to be able to reach our customers faster, more efficiently with direct, face-to-face contact, allowing us to understand their culture and local, specific needs.
+We want to be able to reach our customers faster and more efficiently with direct, face-to-face contact, allowing us to understand their culture and local, specific needs.

 Being a truly global company is our ultimate goal.
 Why?
-Because one country or even region does not give us the true diversity of thought, projects and cultures that helps us become better people and a better company as a whole.
+Because one country or even region does not give us the true diversity of thought, projects, and cultures that help us become better people and a better company as a whole.